Meet the Lab!

 (Postdoctoral Fellow)

 Rupam is interested in the molecular mechanisms of neurodegeneration.
-He completed his PhD at UT Southwestern (advisor: Kendra Frederick), where he investigated the structural biology of disordered proteins within cellular environments using sensitivity enhanced solid-state NMR (Dynamic Nuclear Polarization NMR).
-He developed a methodology to apply DNP NMR to study proteins (a-synuclein and tau) within intact mammalian cells.
-Rupam had previously completed his Integrated MS from the Indian Institute of Science Education and Research with dual specializations in Biology and Chemistry.
+He completed his PhD at UTSW (advisor: Kendra Frederick), where he investigated the structural biology of disordered proteins within cellular environments using sensitivity enhanced solid-state NMR.
+He developed a method to apply DNP NMR to IDR structure within intact mammalian cells.
+Rupam had previously completed his MS from the Indian Institute of Science Education and Research with dual specializations in Biology and Chemistry.
 During this time, he worked across diverse topics such as prion biology (with Chiara Zurzolo, Institut Pasteur), alternative splicing in cancer (with Sanjeev Shukla, IISER Bhopal), and non-coding RNAs in immunity (with VV Satyavathi, CDFD).
 In the Sanders lab, Rupam studies the pathogenesis of tauopathies, especially as it pertains to polyanions.
 Outside of lab, Rupam enjoys traveling, experimenting with cuisines (he fails 90% of the time though), reading modern history, and discussing the same with like-minded companions.

 Shefali Banerjee